rrameshh/uart/README.md

 # AXI-Lite UART Controller

 This SystemVerilog core contains a complete UART implementation with AXI-Lite interface, configurable via a single 32-bit register for just about any baud rate, one or two stop bits, five through eight data bits, and odd, even, mark, or space parity.
-If you are looking for an example SystemVerilog UART module containing all these features with formal verification, then you have just found it.

-The module goes beyond simple transmit and receive to include a synchronous FIFO and complete AXI-Lite slave interface.
+The module goes beyond simple transmit and receive to include a synchronous FIFO and complete AXI-Lite interface.
 Unlike other UART controllers, this implementation can be configured with a single 32-bit register write, making setup simple and straightforward.

 ## Features